Gina Kingsbury: Coaching

 After announcing her retirement from the national women's team, she became an assistant coach at the Okanagan Hockey Academy in Penticton, B.C.
-On July 10, 2014 she was named an assistant coach for the Minnesota–Duluth Bulldogs women's ice hockey program in the Western Collegiate Hockey Association.
+On July 10, 2014, she was named an assistant coach for the Minnesota Duluth Bulldogs women's ice hockey program in the Western Collegiate Hockey Association.

 Managerial

 On July 26, 2018, it was announced that Kingsbury would take over the management role of the Canada women's national ice hockey team at Hockey Canada from Melody Davidson, who stepped out of the general manager's job after eight years to focus on scouting.
+Kingsbury was named the general manager of the Toronto Sceptres in the Professional Women's Hockey League in 2023.